tardate/LittleCodingKata/formats/xslt/README.md

 [Google Chrome - Removing XSLT for a more secure browser](https://developer.chrome.com/docs/web-platform/deprecating-xslt) has already been announced, with many expecting Safari/WebKit and Mozilla/Firefox to follow.
-There has been significant push-back however, as many government and legal applications reply on browser-based XSLT support.
+There has been significant push-back however, as many government and legal applications rely on browser-based XSLT support.

 ### XSLT In a Nutshell